 BBC Radio Stoke

-Join Wendy Austin and the team for news, views and air reaction to the breaking stories.
+Join Sarah Brett for news, views and on-air reaction to the breaking stories of the day.

 Peter has the day's big stories and big guests.